deepub/CosmosSQLCalipers/output/analysis/session_consistency_06212020/README.md

 The Cosmos SQL API provides two ways to perform read operations.
 - Point reads.
 Supposed to be more efficient both in terms of latency and RU consumption.
 A document of size <= 1KB will consume 1 RU.
 - Partition key based SQL queries.
 Undergoes multiple phases during execution so typically more expensive.
 A document of size <= 1KB will consume 3 RUs.
-- The data gathered from the test shows a very interesting pattern
+- The data gathered from the test shows a very interesting pattern in terms of RU consumption

 | Operation | Doc size 1k | Doc size 5k | Doc size 10k | Doc size 50k | Doc size 100k | Doc size 200k | Doc size 400k |
 | --- | --- | --- | --- | --- | --- | --- | --- |